 - They are a certified IFCN fact-checker.
 However, the AP tends to fact-check conservatives more than liberals.

-Overall, we rate the Associated Press Left-Center Biased due to left-leaning editorializing of news stories and frequently conducting fact checks on conservatives.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(7/6/2016) Updated (M. Huitsing 04/24/2022)
+Overall, we rate the Associated Press as left-centered biased due to left-leaning editorializing of news stories and frequently conducting fact checks on conservatives.
+We also rate them High for factual reporting due to proper sourcing and a reasonable fact-check record.
+(7/6/2016) Updated (M. Huitsing 11/23/2023)